Find Arizona Substance Abuse Treatment Centers

 The most commonly abused drugs in Arizona are as follows:

 Marijuana, methamphetamine, and heroin are increasingly being smuggled into the United States near the Arizona border.
-Despite the fact that large amounts of marijuana have been seized while attempting to enter the state, trafficking remains a serious problem.
+Even though large amounts of marijuana have been seized while attempting to enter the state, trafficking remains a serious problem.

 Heroin is another drug that is a problem in Arizona’s southern regions.
 Every year, as prescription medication regulations tighten across the country, the demand for heroin reaches new highs.
-Users can easily obtain the drug because it enters the state on a regular basis.
+Users can easily obtain the drug because it enters the state regularly.

 Traveling to Drug Rehab Centers in Arizona